rodrimati1992/const_format_crates/README.md

 # Rust versions

-There are some features that require Rust 1.46.0, some that require Rust 1.51.0, and others that require Rust nightly, the sections below describe the features that are available for each version.
+There are some features that require a variety of stable Rust versions and others that Rust nightly, the sections below describe the features that are available for each version.

 ### Rust 1.46.0